augusto-rosa/mysql-data-cleaning/README.md

 ## 🎯 Project Goals

-🔍 Identify and remove exact and near-duplicate records
+🔍 Identify and remove duplicate records

 ✏️ Standardize text fields like industry and country names